openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 #### Conjunction with Capabilities

-In the future, at some degree, [capabilites selection](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md) approach might help to solve the issue and give a room for supplementing *some* platform-dependent components, however some integral parts of
+In the future, to some degree, an approach based on [capabilites selection](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md) might help to solve the issue and provide an option for supplementing *some* platform-dependent components.
+However, some integral parts of
-OpenShift can not be disabled and still requires a signal about an underlying platform, for example, KCM and MCO, in respect of the enablement of
+OpenShift cannot be disabled and still require a signal about the underlying platform, for example, KCM and MCO, with respect to enabling an
 [external cloud controller manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/).

 One of the possible examples of the interaction of the capabilities with the "External" platform type would be the MachineAPI and the Machine Api Operator.